AutoScheduleJS/org/ROLES.md

 - food preparation
 This role is very technical-oriented

+## Software Engineer - craft
+Self-explinatory.
+This is my main craft

+## Product Designer - craft
+This is a combination of UX/UI/PO.
+Step in all projects

 ## Environmental Quality - support
 Ensures that people are in the most suitable environment, for productivity, comfort, peace of mind
 - check no interruption occurs